Thursday, 8 September 2011

 translation from Robert Graves book ''The White Goddess;''

-Calligraphy by Josie Brown, kindly allowed for use here under Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported
+Calligraphy by Josie Brown, allowed here under Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported

 The Book of Taliesin dates from the 14th C. and collected 56 of the oldest poems in Welsh, those attributed to the 6th C. poet Taliesin would have been composed in the Cumbric dialect of the north.
 The manuscript preserves a few hymns, a small collection of elegies and also enigmatic poems such as The Battle of Trees and The Spoils of Annwfn, in which the poet claims to have sailed to another world with King Arthur and his warriors.